 Here’s the problem: the posts you need aren’t searchable on demand.
 Reddit’s search is terrible.
 Google’s Reddit indexing is inconsistent.
 The posts you want appear and age out in 2-3 hours.
 Manual searching doesn’t scale.

-What “high intent” actually means on Reddit
+What does “high intent” actually mean on Reddit?

 Direct signals (score: 70+)